An Extraordinary Ordinary Moth

 Illustrator: Steliyana Doneva

 Steliyana Doneva is a children’s book illustrator living in Sofia, Bulgaria.
 Her love of painting and drawing started in early childhood.
 Steliyana studied applied arts in Sofia, specializing in children’s toys.
 Then she graduated with a degree in graphic arts, where she found her love for children’s book illustration.
 Steliyana is very happy to be an illustrator for children’s books.
-By doing this she is immersed in the beautiful fairy-tale world where the soul can fly without restraint.
+By doing this she is immersed in a beautiful fairy-tale world where the soul can fly without restraint.
+She also illustrated An Extraordinary Ordinary Moth, written by Karlin Gray.

 - Item count: 0